WMC-AHIF-2021/Crystals/README.md

 Dynamic Part

 * There will be a forest floor where the crystals lay.
 You can click on one crystal and then there will fly a fairy to that crystal.
 The fairy will accompany through the website.
+Then you will see the description of the crystal you clicked on and other things.
+There will also be downtrops where you can click on for example "crystals" and then the crystals will be listed.
+We'll put in a About Us button.

+<h2>Milestones</h2>

+* search the informatins to the crystals (04.11.)

 <h2> Environmental Analysis, Risks and Showstoppers </h2>